Like with any other type of investment, there are certain risks involved with trading bitcoin on Paxful.

-Risks when buying bitcoins on Paxful
+Risks for buyers on Paxful

-Risks when selling bitcoins on Paxful
+Risks for sellers on Paxful

 Reversible payment methods

 So what do you do when you get a chargeback?
-The first step is to go to your vendor dashboard and click view past trades.
+The first step is to go to your seller dashboard and click view past trades.
 Click the trade wherein you got the chargeback and you should be able to see the trade page.
 Scroll down and under your instructions, you should be able to see the receipt of the trade.

 Gift cards that have already been redeemed

-Using a fake ID or a stolen credit card
+Buyers using a fake ID or a stolen credit card

 The user is “very busy”

-The user is “very busy” is usually a red flag when you’re trading on Paxful.
-As mentioned earlier, some users might rush you into releasing the bitcoins quickly, telling you that the payment has already been made or that they are doing currently in the process of doing it.
-What happens is that the buyer gets the bitcoins, sends them quickly into a different wallet (outside of Paxful), and doesn’t even bother to make a payment.
-Be EXTRA cautious of users that say they are really busy.
-It may not always be the case that the user is a scammer, but keep your guard up at all times.
-Both parties buyer and seller must carefully follow trade instructions and finish the trade when all conditions that they agreed on were met.
+The user being “very busy” is usually a red flag when you’re trading on Paxful.
+As mentioned earlier, some users might rush you into releasing the bitcoin quickly, telling you that the payment has already been made or that they’re in the process of making the payment.
+What may really be happening is that the buyer has received the bitcoin, and immediately sends it to a different wallet (outside of Paxful), and once they have the bitcoin somewhere we can’t get to, they can get away without making a payment for the bitcoin.

 Be extra cautious with users who say that they’re really busy.
 Of course, it may not always be the case that the user turns out to be a scammer, but keep your guard up at all times.
 Both parties—buyer and seller—must carefully follow the trade instructions provided by the other party, and finish the trade when all conditions that they agreed on have been met.